 "Facing a design project in its entirety is never a linear process, it means having "one finger on each cake" while you are designing.
 This course is specifically thought to enhance the ability to design taking into account the implications that this design will have in all communication environments.
 Especially interesting is to observe how these implications can modulate and alter design decisions."

-guides the Editorial Design project in the MGD
+leads the Editorial Design project in the MGD and the Book Design project in the MED

 Born in Barcelona in 1988.
 He studied graphic design at Elisava and, for a period of time, at ZHdK in Zürich (Switzerland).
 After finishing his studies, he worked at various design studios and advertising agencies of Barcelona: Folch Studio, *S,C,P,F…, Bendita Gloria, Avanti Avanti, among others.